bettersg/call-home-site/src/pages/donors.md

     background_color: primary
     background_image_size: cover
     title: Give the gift of connection
-    content: This holiday season, give the gift of connection by [donating to Call Home](https://forms.gle/BNgvfZgixHgrpFfw7) on behalf of a friend.
+    content: This holiday season, give the gift of connection by <a href="https://bit.ly/callhomexmas" target="_blank" rel="noopener">donating
+      to Call Home on behalf of a friend.
     padding_bottom: medium
     type: cta_section
     actions: